hugumoraes/coursera-python-for-everybody/Programming-for-Everybody/README.md

 # Chapter 1

-- Write a program that uses a print statement to say 'hello world'
+- Write a program that uses a print statement to say `hello world`

 # Chapter 2